GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-03-07 23:28:53 IST
+This content is dynamically generated in Indian Time (IST): 2025-03-08 00:00:50 IST

 Current Weather in Coimbatore:
 Temperature: 26.88 °C
-Condition: haze
+Condition: mist